piggz/harbour-amazfish/documentation/build-instructions.md

 clickable desktop
 ```

-To build the libraries and the application for ARM architecture and install it on your device, follow these steps:
+To build the libraries and the application for the architecture of the connected device and install the app on your device, follow these steps:

 ```
 clickable build --libs --app --arch detect --skip-review